cosmos/gravity-bridge/module/x/gravity/spec/02_state.md

 ### OutgoingLogicCall

-When a user requests a logic call to be executed on an opposing chain it is stored in a store within the peggy module.
+When a user requests a logic call to be executed on an opposing chain it is stored in a store within the gravity module.

 | Key                                 | Value                                        | Type     | Encoding         |
 |-------------------------------------|----------------------------------------------|----------|------------------|